authgear/authgear-server/docs/specs/authentication-flow.md

 If the User identifies themselves with the OAuth Identity `johndoe@gmail.com`, then the User DOES NOT need to authenticate themselves.
 This is how most other applications work.

-### What is a reauth flow
+### Reauth Flow in essence
 - Authenticate the User with any Authenticators.

-### What is account linking

-Account linking happens in a login flow.
+### AccountLinking Flow in essence

+AccountLink Flow happens within a Login Flow.
-Each login flow can optionally specify the conditions when account linking can occur.
+Each Login Flow can optionally specify the conditions when a AccountLinking Flow can happen.
-If no conditions are specified or no conditions are matched, an error is returned, telling the end-user to sign in with the existing identity instead.
+If no conditions are specified or no conditions are matched, an error is returned, telling the User to sign in with the existing Identity instead.

-The login flow is then proceeded as if the existing identity were selected.
+The Login Flow is then proceeded as if the existing Identity is selected.

-At the end of the flow, the new identity is added to the account.
+At the end of the flow, the new Identity is added to the User.

+## Design

+### Design Principles

+- We want to keep the existing configuration.
+The Default UI is driven by on-the-fly generated Authentication Flows.
+- We want to be able to fulfill the authentication flows in existing consumer apps

 ### Design of the configuration

-#### Design overview

 - A flow has one or more `steps`.
 - A step MAY optionally have an `id`.